If there were ever two words that are almost interchangeable, it’s commitment and engagement.

 Hidden in the depths of the CED is one definition of engagement that gives a clue to its psychological meaning: to undergo interlocking, as you would when engaging or meshing gears.

-Using this definition, it’s easy to see why one commits first and then engages.
+Using this definition, it’s easy to see why an employee commits first and then engages.
 An employee must first turn up regularly and be willing.
 Then, if the conditions are right, they’ll engage with the job.

 An employee is said to engage with their job when the two – person and job – are ‘meshed’.
 This definition brings a whole new meaning to engagement.
 Engagement is when the employee doesn’t just turn up – they turn up and excel.
 It’s the point at which motivation is high and performance is maximised.